Tyler-The-Creator/Tyler-The-Creator/README.md

-Hi 👋 My name is Tyler
+Hi 👋🏾 My name is Tyler
 ======================

 Full-stack engineer // Polyglot
 ----------------------------------

 I've been coding for about a decade, professionally for over 4 years.
 I started in high school and pursued a Computer Science degree at the University of Cape Town.
-Currently, I am working as a senior developer where I am doing full-stack development, as well as on some web and mobile development on the side.
+Currently, I am working as a team lead where I am doing full-stack development, as well as some web and mobile development on the side.

 * 🌍  I'm based in South Africa.
 * 🖥️  See my personal site [here](http://tylerpillay.co.za).
-* 🚀  I'm currently building a services-on-demand mobile application for a private client using React Native, Golang, AWS.
+* 🚀  I'm currently building a mobile application for myself (and eventually others) using Flutter and Firebase.
 * 🧠  I'm learning Flutter and Svelte.
-* 🤝  I'm open to collaborating on open-source projects, web development, API development, and pretty much anything interesting!
+* 🤝  I'm open to collaborating on open-source projects, web development, API development, mobile development and pretty much anything interesting!
 * ⚡  Tea is better than coffee and this is a hill I'm prepared to die on.

 ### Skills